 If you are new to German Shepherds (and other herding breeds), please research the breed to make sure this is the dog for you.
 We ask that you consider the time and financial commitment that your German Shepherd (or other herding breed) dog will require before applying for one.
 Please review the section on our website (www.heartlandgsrescue.org) 'Is a HUGS Dog Right for You?' for additional information.

-Like all German Shepherd youngsters, Farah will need training, consistency, boundaries, and lots of activity and socialization, in order to become a well-balanced, well-behaved dog.
+Like all German Shepherd youngsters, Ghost will need training, consistency, boundaries, and lots of activity and socialization, in order to become a well-balanced, well-behaved dog.
+Gabby has not been introduced to cats or small children.
+Introduction to children would need to be slow.

 Reminder: Even if you exercise and play with your dog daily in your fenced yard, please remember that, you MUST still take your dog out on daily walks and outings, in order to work on his/her leash skills, manners, and social skills.